-Knowing exactly what you want to achieve helps you track when you’re either doing so missing the mark.
+Knowing exactly what you want to achieve helps you track when you’re either doing or missing the mark.
 Clear objectives help you align your choices and action to your desired endpoint.

-This includes creating a checklist of tasks for each production phase, keeping track of equipment movements, actor details, and other need-to-knows in a shared database.
+This includes creating a checklist of tasks for each production phase, keeping track of equipment movements, actor details, and other need-to-knows in a shared database using project tracking software.

 There’s nothing like a perfect shot.
 To create great video content, you need to collect lots of takes and then filter down to what best looks like your target video.

 Focus on continuity.
 If you’re shooting across several takes, you need to take a long hard look at them all and determine whether they tell one cohesive story when placed together.

 If you’re using human actors, they’ll always be some room for improvement.
 Even if your actors are experts, chances are that they’ve not been in the unique situation your video is placing them in.

 Your only route around that is to practice until your actors and actresses grow naturally into the roles they’ve been assigned.

 Creating winning video content needs all the effort you can give it.
 It takes focus, persistence, and continuous improvement (which, of course, means continuous learning) to stay on top of the video production game.

 You need a tool you can use to:

 Despite the huge tranche of software tools on the market, there are very few you can use to do this comfortably.
 MS Word can help you create a plan, but it’ll go no further than a folder on your desktop or as an email attachment you can’t collaborate with.